Konstantin Umansky: Biography and career

-Umansky, who was Jewish, was born in Mykolaiv; he began studies at Moscow University in 1918, and joined the Russian Communist Party (Bolsheviks) in 1919.
+Umansky, whose family were of Jewish origin, was born in Mykolaiv; he began studies at Moscow University in 1918, and joined the Russian Communist Party (Bolsheviks) in 1919.
 Later that year he moved to Germany where he soon started writing material informing the avant-garde art scene in Berlin of the artistic developments in Russia.
 Late in 1920 he moved to Vienna, where he worked for ROSTA.
 In November 1920 he contributed a slide-illustrated lecture to a "Russian Evening" sponsored by the art magazine MA, produced by revolutionary exiles from Hungary who had fled there following the crushing of the Hungarian Soviet Republic.

 From August to October 1922, Umansky worked in the People's Commissariat of Foreign Affairs.
-His ability to learn new languages, of which he was said to be able to learn a new language in a month, and spoke Russian, French, Italian, German and English, gained him a position with the Telegraph Agency of the Soviet Union as a correspondent, which took him abroad to places including Rome, Paris and Geneva.
+His ability to learn new languages (he was said to be able to learn a new language in a month) and proficiency in Russian, French, Italian, German and English gained him a position with the Telegraph Agency of the Soviet Union (TASS) as a correspondent, which took him abroad to places including Rome, Paris and Geneva.
 Working for TASS from 1922–1931, there were rumours that his career in journalism was mixed with secret police activities, but Umansky refused to answer questions on this subject, stating only, "It is beneath my dignity to answer such a question."
 The Historical Dictionary of Signals Intelligence lists him as a REDAKTOR (NKVD Mexico).

 From 1931 to 1936, Umansky worked in the Press and Information Department of the Soviet People's Commissariat of Foreign Affairs, first as its Deputy Head, and then as its Head.
 In this capacity, he was the principal censor of dispatches sent abroad by foreign journalists based in Moscow.
 Eugene Lyons, the correspondent of United Press recalled:

 In 1936, Umansky was posted to Washington, D.C. where he was an Adviser at the Soviet Embassy.
-When the diplomatic mission of Alexander Troyanovsky was completed, Umansky acted as chargé d'affaires of the embassy, when on 11 May 1939, Umansky was appointed by Joseph Stalin as Ambassador of the Soviet Union to the United States and he presented his Letters of Credence to U.S. President Franklin D. Roosevelt on 6 June 1939, becoming, at the time, the youngest Ambassador in Washington, D.C.
+When the diplomatic mission of Alexander Troyanovsky was completed, Umansky acted as chargé d'affaires of the embassy.
+On 11 May 1939, Umansky was appointed by Joseph Stalin as Ambassador of the Soviet Union to the United States and he presented his Letters of Credence to U.S. President Franklin D. Roosevelt on 6 June 1939, becoming, at the time, the youngest Ambassador in Washington, D.C.

-In April 1941, Hans Thomsen, a diplomat at the German embassy in Washington, D.C., sent a message to Joachim von Ribbentrop, the German foreign minister, informing him that "an absolutely reliable source" had told Thomsen that the Americans had broken the Japanese diplomatic cipher (U.S. codename "Purple").
+In April 1941, Hans Thomsen, a diplomat at the German embassy in Washington, D.C., sent a message to Joachim von Ribbentrop, the German foreign minister, informing him that "an absolutely reliable source" had told Thomsen that the Americans had broken the Japanese diplomatic code (code-named "Purple" by the Americans).
 At least one historian identified this source as Umansky (in an indirect manner) based upon communications from U.S. Undersecretary of State Sumner Welles.
-The message was duly forwarded to the Japanese; but use of the code continued.
+These warnings were duly forwarded on to the Japanese government, but in the end they were not acted upon, and American cryptographers continued to read Japanese messages through the war.